 TheraSpecs

-TheraSpecs also uses FL 41 tint for their lenses, but their tint is a little more pink/reddish.
+TheraSpecs also uses FL 41 tint for their lenses, but their original tint is a little more pink/reddish.
 They were developed by a Migraine community member who understands what it's like to live with this illness.
 They claim to block up to 25x more blue light (up to 80%) than other blue light blocking glasses at the higher level of 480nm.

 TheraSpecs has the darkest tint of all 3 lenses and I believe this is why they're extremely popular with the chronic migraine community.
-At the last Migraine World Summit event I attended, everyone was wearing the Audrey wrap glasses.
+At the Migraine World Summit event I attended, everyone was wearing the Audrey wrap glasses.
 These also come in Indoor and Outdoor lenses, which are polarized sunglasses.

 In addition to the FL-41 tint, they also offer polarized outdoor lenses which are 100% UVA/UVB blocking and offer glare protection.
 Their glasses are in the lower range at $119-149 and they will occasionally offer discounts!